hktxt/Learn-Statistical-Learning-Method/README.md

 ## acknowledgment

-At present, this is still an incomplete project, and I am still ignorant of many algorithms, which may need to be understood in practical applications before I can fully master them.Some algorithms are reproduced independently by me, and some are referred to online resources.
-I will not list them here, but the specific links are in the file.I will keep updating this project until I have mastered all the algorithms in the book.
+At present, this is still an incomplete project.
+Many algorithms are still ignorant and may need to be understood in practical applications.
+The recurrence of some algorithms is done by myself independently, and some of them refer to the resources on the Internet.
+I will not list them here.
+The specific links are in the files.
+I will continue to update this project until I have fully mastered all the algorithms in the book.